hessenud/uSEMP/readme.md

  - uHelper:	https://github.com/hessenud/uHelper.git		- some helper components

+***NB:*** after fooling around with this library i've gained a better idea what i really want and need from a SEMP Library.
+That means I will completely overhaul this library and make a new version.
+This version will be interface incompatible but with clearer separation responsibilities and will be more re-usable outside Arduino...

 ---

 Usage
 ==============

 After this library is installed, you just have to start the Arduino application.
 You may see a few warning messages as it's built.